 - 3.1.
-Shared commitment by faculty, staff and administration to a mission characterized by student learning, diversity, and community involvement. - 3.2.
+Shared commitment by faculty, staff and administration to a mission characterized by a shared commitment to achieving the mission of Lamar State College Port Arthur. - 3.2.
 General education/core curriculum that develops the values and concepts that allow the student to make a meaningful contribution in the workplace or community. - 3.3.
-Academic and technical programs designed to fulfill our commitment to accommodate students with diverse goals and backgrounds, using a variety of delivery methods, on and off campus.
+Academic and technical programs designed to fulfill our commitment to accommodate students with diverse goals and backgrounds, using a variety of delivery methods, on and off campus. - 3.4.

-- 3.4.
 Technical education programs that provide for the acquisition of the knowledge, skills and behavior necessary for initial and continued employment. - 3.5.
-Student achievement characterized by attainment of individual goals and measured by successful accomplishments and completion of curriculum. - 3.6.
+Student achievement is characterized by attainment of individual goals and measured by successful accomplishments and completion of curriculum.

+3.6.
 Co-curricular opportunities that develop social, financial and civic acuity.